martagarcia/Coursera-HTML-CSS-JavaScript/README.md

 # Coursera-HTML-CSS-JavaScript
-Repository for Coursera HTML, CSS &amp; JavaScript  (assignment 1)
+Repository for Coursera HTML, CSS &amp; JavaScript  (assignment 1, 2 and 3)